-4th Annual NACCOP Conference (7/19/2017 – 7/21/2017)
+5th Annual NACCOP Conference (7/18/2018-7/20/2018)

 Do you wonder if your Annual Security Report is in compliance?
-Do you hope you have met all required 111 policy statements?
-Ever wish you had an expert to walk you through each policy statement to ensure they meet the requirements set forth in the Clery Act, especially in light of VAWA?
-Well, if so, this pre-conference boot camp is for you!
+Do you hope you have met all 114 required policy statements?
+Ever wish you had an expert to walk you through each policy statement to ensure yours meet the requirements set forth in the Clery Act, especially in light of VAWA?
+If so, this pre-conference workshop is for you!

 This interactive one-day session will enable a limited number of attendees to focus on their specific Annual Security Report (ASR) and/or Annual Fire Safety Report (AFSR) while the instructors review policy statement requirements for these compliance documents.
 This will enable attendees to independently review the contents of their report(s) during the session to determine how their report(s) should be enhanced to achieve compliance.
-Attendees will receive instructions before the conference for how to identify the location of required policy statements in their report(s) prior to attending the session to maximize the Boot Camp experience.
+Attendees will receive instructions before the conference for how to identify the location of required policy statements in their report(s) prior to attending the session to maximize the workshop experience.CLICK HERE TO REGISTER

-This interactive workshop will allow a limited number of attendees to learn about the legal mandates of the Clery Act (including VAWA) and the compliance requirements that directly apply to their Title IX compliant institutional sexual misconduct policy.
+This interactive workshop will allow attendees to learn about the legal mandates of the Clery Act (including VAWA) and the compliance requirements that directly apply to their Title IX compliant institutional sexual misconduct policy.
 Topics covered include: overview of legal mandates of the Clery Act, the Reauthorization of the Violence Against Women Act of 2013, and Title IX with a focus on the policy considerations for institutional sexual misconduct policies.
 Session participants will be guided through a review of their sexual misconduct policy in light of all of these legal mandates.
 Attendees should bring their institutional Sexual Harassment/Sexual Misconduct Policy(s) for purposes of identifying areas that, based on the workshop, are determined to need further review upon return to campus.CLICK HERE TO REGISTER